Capstone-Projects-2025-Spring/project-003-bioinformatics-chatbot/README.md

 Backend host is http://localhost:444/
 Default Username is admin
 Default Password is admin

+## How to Host and port forward this project to use in your own lab?
+### (Please check Hardware requirement below before proceeding)

+1. Click this link [Hosting](https://github.com/Capstone-Projects-2025-Spring/project-003-bioinformatics-chatbot/tree/Hosting) to access the branch purposely made for Hosting service
+2. Then read this [documentation](https://github.com/Capstone-Projects-2025-Spring/project-003-bioinformatics-chatbot/Hosting) for more information.

 ## Required Resources
 ### Hardware Requirements for local development